Idea2Plan: Exploring AI-Powered Research Planning: Experiments

 \subsection{Length vs. Quality Analysis}

 Because our evaluation rubric measures coverage of key elements in a research plan, longer outputs may gain an advantage by mentioning more rubric-relevant content.
 To examine this potential bias, we analyze the relationship between output length and Average Planning Score.
-We run two controlled settings: a \textit{constrained generation} setting that limits response length and an \textit{expanded generation} setting that allows more extensive output.
-For each idea, we prompt models with a soft length constraint (\eg ``\emph{Your response must be at most \texttt{<upper>} words.}'').
+We prompt models with a soft length constraint (\eg ``\emph{Your response must be at most \texttt{<upper>} words.}'').
 We find that this simple approach effectively controls LLM's verbosity.

-When output length is controlled (Figure~\ref{fig:constrained_expanded_naive}, left), GPT-5 and GPT-5-mini still achieve the highest Planning Scores, demonstrating strong robustness to reduced verbosity.
-In the expanded-length setting (Figure~\ref{fig:constrained_expanded_naive}, right), we test GPT-4.1 and o4-mini and observe that both models benefit from producing longer outputs.
+When output length is controlled (Figure~\ref{fig:constrained_expanded_naive}, left), GPT-5 and GPT-5-mini still achieve the highest Planning Scores.
+In the expanded-length setting (Figure~\ref{fig:constrained_expanded_naive}, right), we observe that both GPT-4.1 and o4-mini benefit from producing longer outputs.
 Despite these gains, GPT-5 consistently remains the top performer, suggesting that its advantage comes from higher plan quality.